PennyLaneAI/pennylane/doc/introduction/compiling_workflows.rst

 interface and select devices.
 Supported backend devices for Catalyst include ``lightning.qubit``, ``lightning.kokkos``, ``lightning.gpu``, and ``braket.aws.qubit``, but **not** ``default.qubit``.
-For a full of supported devices, please see :doc:`catalyst:dev/devices`.
+For a full list of supported devices, please see :doc:`catalyst:dev/devices`.

 On MacOS and Linux, Catalyst can be installed with ``pip``: